LizGoro90/db-tour/queries/05/README.md

-# How to update or delete items on a result set
+# Updating or deleting items on a result set

-Besides querying and mapping one or many elements into Go values, result-sets can be also used for updating or deleting all items on the result set.
+Besides querying for data, result-sets can also be used for updating or deleting all matching items.

-## Update items on a result-set

-If you want to update a result set use the `Update` method:
+If you want to update all the items on a result-set use the `Update` method:

 ```go
 var book Book